YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 * <todo: consider, use as platform for Bosch Paticlate Sensor for C code application sensor particulate value readings, >
 * <todo: consider, ascii art, RPi Zero , GPIO pinout diagram and table with pin descriptors, for inclusion in code file comment headers for circuit diagrams, >
 * <todo: consider, list prerequisits for headless RPi Zero access of various sorts, setup before powering on, ssh file, WiFi wpa_supplicant.conf, Ethernet , Bluetooth, other, and so on, >
-* <todo: consider, ROY voltage down shift device, resistors? research and test, >
+* <todo: consider, RYO voltage down shift device, resistors? research and test, >
+* <todo: consider, investigate Ethernet connection to RPi Zero, first order of priority, >

 DONE
 * <done: consider, intent to commit>